-Carvestone surfaces achieve strengths of approximately 6000 PSI, twice as strong as concrete.
-That’s why driveways applied more than fifteen years ago still look beautiful.
+Carvestone is designed for exterior application, boating very high compressive, flexural, and tensile strengths.
+That’s why driveways applied more than ten years ago still look beautiful today.
 Carvestone, in fact, is one of the only overlay products on the market that can withstand vehicular weight at all—let alone for that length of time.
 While overlay materials can only be as strong as the substrates over which they are applied, you can be confident that Carvestone will be a reliable and long-lasting addition to your home.

 We’ve built two layers of defense against slipperiness into our processes.
 The first is the texture itself: our methods of troweling and sponging the fresh carvestone are specifically designed to open up the material and bring aggregate to the surface.
 The second is the sealing process: popular sealers tend to create smooth, slippery surfaces, so we blend non-skid agent into our sealer to combat this effect and maximize slip resistance.